ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Do I need a license or permit to use smoke bombs for photography?

 For consumer-grade smoke devices like all Shutter Bombs products, no federal license is required for personal use.
 Always check local ordinances — some cities and venues require advance notice or permits, and National Parks (and many state parks) prohibit smoke devices entirely.
+Our national parks guide and safety & legal guide cover the details.

 Why can't smoke bombs be shipped by air?